legilimensjohn/password-validation/README.md

 ## System Design Specification

 ### 1. Program Overview
-The Password Validation System is a simple program written in **x86 assembly language**.
 It runs in **real mode** and uses **DOS interrupts** for input and output operations.
-This project demonstrates low-level input handling, validation logic, and feedback mechanisms.

 ---